 In September 2019, the PSU Plan was established.
 The PSU Plan and the grant of PSUs thereunder were approved by the shareholders of the Company at the Company's 2020 annual and special meeting of shareholders.
-The PSU Plan is designed to link long term incentives in the form of PSUs to key officers or employees of the Company on the achievement of specific measures, as determined by the board of directors on the recommendations of the HR Committee from time to time, in order to promote a greater alignment of interests between such officers or employees and the shareholders of the Company.
-PSUs are a bookkeeping entry, with each PSU having the same value as one Class B non-voting share of the Company.
-An aggregate of 1,540,960 Class B non-voting shares of the Company were reserved for issuance from treasury under the PSU Plan.
+The PSU Plan is designed to link long-term incentives in the form of PSUs to key officers or employees of the Company on the achievement of specific measures, as determined by the board of directors on the recommendations of the HR Committee from time to time, in order to promote a greater alignment of interests between such officers or employees and the shareholders of the Company.
+Additional details regarding the terms of the PSU Plan, including the annual "burn rate" under the PSU Plan for the three prior years, are described under the heading "PSU Plan" in the section titled "Securities Authorized for Issuance under Equity Compensation Plans."